Privacy and your data

 We may use your information for marketing purposes; however, we will only do this where you specifically ask us to do so.
 This might include using your data to identify products and services that may be of use to you.

 We will use your biometric information for security purposes, specifically in order for you to log-in to the app, and in order to step-up security to access certain features.
+This may include device biometric security where this is enabled.

 We will use your information to comply with the law, in order to protect ourselves, our customers, or others.
 Where required we will share information to respond to a court order or other lawful request from a public authority.